ga-wdi-boston/rails-api-many-to-many/README.md

 end
 ```

-We added an `author` reference column to the `books` table which is able to
+...we added an `author` reference column to the `books` table which is able to
 store a reference to an author of a particular book.

+With `Borrowers`, we know this is a two way street however: `Books` can have
-In order to make this a two way street we are going to need a `join table`.
+many `Borrowers` and `Borrowers` can have many `Books`.
+In order to make this
+a two way street we are going to need a `join table`.

 ## Join Tables